Published on Brock University (http://brocku.ca)

 Commences: Tuesday, Sept.
 15, 2 to 4:30 p.m., TH253 e-classroom (classes continue every second week; when there is a university closure the class will resume the following week)

 The non-credit course explores the theories and practices of teaching in the post-secondary environment.
 Students will engage in experiential approaches to course planning, instructional methods, evaluation and assessment, and reflective practice.
-Students will:

 The Theory and Practice of Service-Learning (GRST 5N02)